 Docents are an important part of communicating Dr. Barnes’s vision, and they have the power to create a fun, welcoming, and educational experience for visitors.
 Docents attend the Foundation’s Art and Aesthetics courses, are educated in the theories of Dr. Barnes, and receive the necessary training to be a helpful and friendly resource for visitors.

-Once accepted, the following are the obligations of a Barnes Gallery Docent:
+Once accepted, the obligations of a Barnes Gallery Docent are:

 - Successful completion of the Docent Training Program

 - Commitment to providing 60 hours of volunteer service

 - Availability during a combination of weekday, weekend, and evening hours